RedHatWorkshops/fusev7-workshop/labs/11-springboot-using-missions.md

 ![Type Project Name](images/11-Step-8.png)

-9. Try running the default project as a standalone SpringBoot project, by following the instructions in the **README.adoc** found in the `booster-circuit-breaker-fuse` folder.
+9. Try running the default project as a standalone SpringBoot project (right-click on the camel-context.xml and select **Run As > Local Camel Context**.
 You should be able to view the simple console that prints our someone's name (found at http://localhost:8080), plus the Hystrix Dashboard for the name and greetings service.
 Experiment by killing the name-service and monitoring the behavior on the Hystrix Dashboard.
 You should notice the Circuit Break opening and shutting, depending on whether the service is running or not.

 #### Add Swagger Docs